MrBoombastic/bUwUdzik/README.md

 * Scans for a specific Bluetooth LE device by its MAC address.
 * Parses and displays sensor data.
+* Management of up to 16 device alarms (on-device storage).
+* In-app support for creating and deleting device alarms.
+* Bluetooth state monitoring with automatic prompts to enable it.
+* Interactive real-time previews for brightness and volume settings.
 * Widget for displaying the latest sensor data on the home screen.
 * Configurable background updates to fetch data periodically.
 * Settings to customize the device's MAC address, theme (light/dark/system), and language.